graysonkent/graysonkent.github.io/_posts/2017-07-31-some-alternatives-to-hr.md

 user	0m0.009s
 sys	0m0.002s
 ```
-So a .001s savings.
+So a .001s savings, but in only 36 Bytes.
 Not as much as I thought it would be.

 Conclusion
 ---------------